Third Spanish Armada: English preparations

 The rumours caused confusion and as a result Plymouth and the surrounding area were put on alert.
 Sir Ferdinand Gorges, the Governor of the Fort at Plymouth, put a 500-man guard on the town and a pinnace was sent out to feedback sightings of the Spanish fleet.
-Gorges was fed reports of the landings in Cornwall and Wales and sightings of Spanish ships and immediately sent the information to parliament and the Queen in London in the quickest possible time.
+Gorges was fed reports of the landings in Cornwall and Wales and sightings of Spanish ships.
+He immediately sent the information to parliament and the Queen in London in the quickest possible time.
 An excited panic set in motion across much of England and Wales.
 Troops were being recalled from Amiens in France (it had recently been captured by the Anglo-French force the previous month) and for the mobilization of troops in the West Country.
 Charles Blount, the 8th Baron Mountjoy, was put in command of the English land forces while the few galleons from Chatham were sent to the Cornish and Devon coasts.
 Although dispersed by a storm they reached Falmouth a few days later, but on arrival had not seen any Spanish ships.

-At the same time some of the Spanish ships were still a presence off the coast of England; milling about in confusion without being able to make any harbour.
+At the same time some of the Spanish ships were still a presence off the coast of England, milling about in confusion without being able to make any harbour.
 Eventually with a wind astern, the order was given by Brochero to head back to Spain and they sailed back in disorder to A Coruña.